 Stage:2 – Improving email copy

 Congratulations!
-If they open your win-back email based on the subject line; this means that a ray of hope still exists, and it is time for your email copy to shine through.
+If they open your winback email campaigns based on the subject line; this means that a ray of hope still exists, and it is time for your email copy to shine through.
 You can either try to win them back with an incentive or tell them to update their preferences to receive better-tailored emails.
 Ask them if they are still interested in being part of your list.

 In the above example, the sender has introduced himself and then proceeds to ask the important question.
 The subscriber has the choice to either be subscribed or be left alone with two different links.

 If the subscriber was active in the past, use the data to send them personalized email content., so it’s worth tailoring content to subscribers – even inactive ones.
 Teespring has created one of the most effective winback email examples with a cute puppy face as the hero image.

 Stage:3 – Calling them to action